-Coalition formation is the object of study of a large literature dealing with a plethora of social and economic problems such as cartel formation, lobbies, customs unions, conflict, public goods provision, political party formation, etc. \cite[]{ray2007game, GRABISCH2012175, ray2015coalition}.
-A central impetus in this literature goes to the notion of stability, which requires the immunity of a coalitional arrangement to ``blocking" \cite[]{perry1994noncooperative, seidmann1998theory,PULIDO2006860}.
-In other words, a partition of agents into coalitions is (core) stable if there does not exist a counterfactual coalition whose members prefer to their current coalitions in the partition.
-We focus here on studying stability for environments in which coalition members have an endowment to be shared among them.
-In these contexts, we can define for each agent an individual preference over the possible coalitions she can be part of, depending on the sharing rule used to distribute the total endowment in each coalition: if the individual payoff an agent receives in one coalition is bigger than in another, then this individual will prefer the former coalition to the latter.
-As preferences are constructed on the basis of a sharing rule, we can refer to the coalition formation problem induced by the sharing rule.
-And the natural question that arises is whether we can find conditions on the sharing rule that guarantee the existence of stable partitions in the induced coalition formation problem.
-We actually show that such a condition is \textit{solidarity}, formalized by the following axiom: the arrival of new agents to coalitions, whether or not this is accompanied by a change in the available endowment to share, should affect all the incumbent agents in the same direction.
+Coalition formation has been the object of a large literature dealing with a plethora of social and economic problems such as cartel formation, lobbies, customs unions, conflict resolution, public goods provision, political party formation, etc. \cite[]{ray2007game, GRABISCH2012175, ray2015coalition}.
+A central concern in this literature has been stability, that is, immunity of a coalitional arrangement to ``blocking" \cite[]{perry1994noncooperative, seidmann1998theory,PULIDO2006860}.
+To be precise, a partition of agents into coalitions is (core) stable if there is no coalition in which each of its members strictly prefers it to the coalition to which they belong in the partition.\footnote{Other stability concepts have been analyzed in the literature.
+See, for instance, \cite{karakaya2011hedonic} and \cite{gusev2021nash}.} Our focus here is stability for environments in which coalition members have an endowment to be shared among them.
+In these contexts, we can define for each agent an individual preference over the possible coalitions she can be part of, depending on the sharing rule used to distribute the endowment of each coalition: if the individual payoff an agent receives in one coalition is larger than her payoff in another, then this individual will prefer the former coalition to the latter.
+As preferences are constructed on the basis of a sharing rule, we can speak of ``the coalition formation problem induced by the sharing rule".
+And a natural question is whether there exist conditions on the sharing rule that guarantee the existence of stable partitions in its induced coalition formation problem.
+We show that such a condition is \textit{solidarity}, formalized by the following axiom: the arrival of new agents in a coalition, whether or not it is accompanied by a change in the endowment available to this coalition, should affect the welfare of all the incumbent agents in the same direction.